sel6/causal_inference/README.md

 ## Source

-> The data used for this project can be found in kaggle or in UCI Machine Learning Repository.
+> The data used for this project can be found in https://www.kaggle.com/uciml/breast-cancer-wisconsin-data.

 ## Screenshots